golang/proposal/design/go2draft-contracts.md

 function uses a temporary variable for a method call and the function is instantiated with a type that has only a pointer method, not a value method.

+(Note: we should revisit this decision if it leads to confusion or incorrect code.)

 #### Operators